Anthony-177/Simple-Shopping-Cart/README.md

 # shopping-cart
-technologies used are vue and vuex
+technologies used are vue,vuex and bootstrap

 ## Project setup